citp/privacy-policy-historical/k/ke/kee/keen.io.md

   * If you send us feedback, send us an email or contact us via the Service, we will collect any Personal Data in that feedback, email or contact.
   * If you participate in one of our surveys, we may collect additional Personal Data from you.
   * We may combine Personal Data submitted by you with information obtained from other sources.
-  * Like most websites, Keen collects certain information from you automatically, such as your Internet protocol address, browser type, operating system, and access time.
+  * Like most websites, Keen IO collects certain information from you automatically, such as your Internet protocol address, browser type, operating system, and access time.